superdurable/iwf/docs/iWF-Application-Operations.md

 ## Reset Workflows
 You can reset the workflows to the previous states.

-You can use [tctl](https://docs.temporal.io/tctl-v1) to perform the reset, but there are limited reset types with tctl.
+For Temporal, you can use [tctl](https://docs.temporal.io/tctl-v1) / [temporal](https://github.com/temporalio/cli) to perform the reset, or [cadence command](https://github.com/uber/cadence#use-cadence-cli) for Cadence, but there are limited reset types with tctl/temporal/cadence.

 With iWF it's recommended to reset through the iWF service API.